material-motion/tools/essentials.md

 # Essentials

-The documents contained here are written for any contributor to the Material Motion project, whether casual, regular, or core.
+These documents are written for any contributor to the Material Motion project, whether casual, regular, or core.